kaycurtis/graph-dsl/README.md

 will perform a BFS traversal starting at A and ending at C.

 In the animation, the traversal colors the current visited node red, already visited nodes green, and once it reaches the end, yellow for the destination node.

+There are also examples in the InterpreterTest class in the test folder that you can run one by one to see sample animations.